Perturbation-based inference for diffusion processes: Obtaining effective models from multiscale data: Introduction

-In abstract terms, an estimator for $\theta$ can be viewed as a mapping from the sample space (i.e.\ the space of observations) to the parameter space $\R^n$ and it is solely derived from model \eqref{eq:intro:sde}.
-For concreteness, let the observations $X$ correspond to model \eqref{eq:intro:sde} with true parameter $\theta$ and denote by $\Lambda_\lambda(X)$ the estimated value using procedure $\Lambda_\lambda$.
-Here $\lambda$ is a generic parameter which accounts for effects that influence the estimated value, such as the number of observations or effects due to approximations of continuous objects.
-Of particular interest is to verify that the parameter vector $\theta$ can be recovered asymptotically from the observations, i.e.\ abstractly that $\lim_{\lambda\rightarrow 0}\Lambda_\lambda(X) = \theta$ in an appropriate sense, with $\lambda\rightarrow 0$ denoting a generic limit value.
-For instance, if $\Lambda_\lambda(X)$ denotes the continuous time maximum likelihood estimator based on the observed path $X$ over the time interval $[0,T]$ (we will come back to this estimator in section \ref{sec:setting:MLE}), then we wish to recover the true parameter asymptotically as $T\rightarrow\infty$, so that $\lambda = 1/T$ here.
+In abstract terms, an estimator for $\theta$ can be viewed as a mapping from the sample space (i.e.~the space of observations) to the parameter space $\R^n$ and it is solely derived from model \eqref{eq:intro:sde}.
+For concreteness, let the observations of $X$ correspond to model \eqref{eq:intro:sde} with true parameter $\theta$ and denote by $\Lambda_\lambda(X)$ the estimated value using the procedure $\Lambda_\lambda$ based on these observations.
+Here $\lambda$ is a generic parameter which accounts for effects that influence the estimated value, such as the number of discrete time observations or effects due to other approximations.
+Of particular interest is to verify that the parameter vector $\theta$ can be recovered asymptotically from the observations, i.e.\ it is desirable that $\lim_{\lambda\rightarrow 0}\Lambda_\lambda(X) = \theta$ in an appropriate sense, with $\lambda\rightarrow 0$ denoting a generic limit value.
+For instance, if $\Lambda_\lambda(X)$ denotes the continuous time maximum likelihood estimator based on the observed path $X$ over the time interval $[0,T]$ (we will come back to this estimator in Section \ref{sec:setting:MLE}), then we wish to recover the true parameter asymptotically as $T\rightarrow\infty$, so that $\lambda = 1/T$ in this case.
 There exists a vast and well-established literature concerning this property, both from theoretical and computational aspects \cite{PrakasaRao1999,Kutoyants2004,Iacus2008,Liptser2010}.
-For the special case of estimating parameters in ordinary differential equations, i.e.\ $g\equiv 0$ in equation \eqref{eq:intro:sde}, see e.g.\ \cite{Li2005}.
+For the special case of estimating parameters in ordinary differential equations, i.e.\ $g\equiv 0$ in equation \eqref{eq:intro:sde}, see \cite{Li2005} for example.